otrv4/otrv4/otrv4.md

 ## Security Properties

-OTRv4 does not take advantage of quantum resistant algorithms.
-There are several reasons for this.
-Mainly, OTRv4 aims to be a protocol that is easy to implement in today's environments and within a year.
-Current quantum resistant algorithms and their respective implementations are not ready enough to allow for this implementation time frame.
-As a result, the properties mentioned in the following paragraphs only apply to non-quantum adversaries.

-The only exception is the usage of a "brace key" to provide some post-conversation transcript protection against potential weaknesses of elliptic curves and the early arrival of quantum computers.
+OTRv4 is the version 4 of the cryptographic protocol OTR.
+It provides end-to-end encryption, which is a system by which information is sent over a network in such a way that only the recipient and sender can read the it.

+OTRv4 provides trust establishment (user verification) by fingerprint verification or by the ability to perform the Socialist Millionaires Protocol (SMP).
+This is a zero-knowledge proof of knowledge protocol that determines if secret values held by two parties are equal without revealing the value itself.

 In the interactive DAKE, although access to one participant's private long term key is required for authentication, both participants can deny having used their private long term keys.
-A forged transcript of the DAKE can be produced at any time and a cryptographic expert is able to prove that this transcript was produced by someone who knows the long-term public key of any of both alleged participants.
-This provides offline deniability for both participants in the interactive DAKE.
+A forged transcript of the DAKE can be produced at any time by anyone who knows the long-term public keys of both alleged participants.
+This capability is called offline deniability because no transcript provides evidence of a past key exchange, as this could have been forged.
+It is provided for both participants in an interactive DAKE.

 Furthermore, participants in the interactive DAKE, cannot provide proof of participation to third parties without making themselves vulnerable to Key Compromise Impersonation (KCI) attacks, even if they perform arbitrary protocols with these third parties.
-This latter property is known as online or participation deniability.
+A KCI attack begins when the long-term secret key of a participant of a vulnerable DAKE is compromised.
+With this secret key, an adversary can impersonate other users to the owner of the key.
+The property by which participants  cannot provide proof of participation to third parties is known as online or participation deniability.

 Both DAKEs (interactive and non-interactive) provide offline deniability as anyone can forge a DAKE transcript between two parties using their long-term public keys.
-Consequently, no transcript provides evidence of a past key exchange, because it could have been forged by anyone.

 In the non-interactive DAKE, the initiator (Bob, in the above overview) has participation deniability, but Alice, the responder, does not.
-A party that knows Alice's long-term secret and Bob's ephemeral secret cannot derive a shared key (as it will need to know either Bob's long-term secret or Alice's ephemeral key).
-This allows a participant to generate irrefutable cryptographic proof of a conversation with the aid of an interactive third party.
+This happens as there can exist a protocol whereby a third party, with Alice's help, can establish an authenticated conversation with Bob in Alice's name without having to learn her private keys.
+This generates irrefutable cryptographic proof that a conversation took place.

 Although both DAKEs (interactive and non-interactive) provide offline deniability, take into account that there may be a loss of deniability if an interactive DAKE is followed by a non-interactive one.

 Once a conversation has been established with the DAKE, all data messages transmitted in it are confidential and retain their integrity.
-After a MAC key is used by a party to validate a received message, it is added to a list.
-It is also added when the stored message key that corresponds to messages that have not yet arrived is deleted (because the session has expired or because the storage of the message keys has been deleted).
-Those MAC keys are revealed in the first message sent of the next ratchet or in the TLV type 1 that is sent when a session is expired.
-This allows forgeability of the data messages and consequent deniability of their contents.
+They are authenticated using a MAC.
+As MAC keys are published and OTRv4 uses malleable encryption, anyone can forge data messages, and consequently, deny their contents.

 Furthermore, OTRv4 provides forward secrecy.
-A classical adversary that compromises the long-term secret keys of both parties cannot retroactively compromise past session keys.
+An adversary that compromises the long-term secret keys of both parties cannot retroactively compromise past session keys.
 The interactive DAKE offers strong forward secrecy (it protects the session key when at least one party completes the exchange).
 The non-interactive DAKE offers a forward secrecy that is between strong and weak, as it protects completed sessions and incomplete sessions that stall long enough to be invalidated by a participant.
-The key exchange mechanism used in OTRv4 is the Double Ratchet algorithm which provides forward and backward secrecy as parties negotiate secrets several times using an ephemeral key exchange.
+The key exchange mechanism used in OTRv4 is the Double Ratchet algorithm which provides forward and backward secrecy, as parties negotiate secrets several times using an ephemeral key exchange.

 A protocol provides forward secrecy if the compromise of a long-term key does not allow ciphertexts encrypted with previous session keys to be decrypted.
 If the compromise of a long-term key does not allow subsequent ciphertexts to be decrypted by passive attackers, then the protocol is said to have backward secrecy.
-OTRv4, by using the Double Ratchet Algorithm, provides both.
+Furthermore, if the compromise of a single session key is not permanent, as, after some time, subsequent messages will be impossible to decrypt again because of the "self-healing" nature of the algorithm, then the protocol is said to have post-compromise security.
+OTRv4, by using the Double Ratchet Algorithm, provides these three properties.
 If key material used to encrypt a particular data message is compromised, previous messages are protected.
 Additionally, future messages are protected by the Diffie-Hellman and Elliptic Curve Diffie-Hellman ratchets.

+The DAKEs in OTRv4 provide contributiveness as well.
+This means that the initiator of the protocol cannot force the shared secret to take on a specific value.
+It is also computationally infeasible for the responder to select a specific shared secret.
+Bothe DAKEs are provable secure.

+OTRv4 does not take advantage of quantum resistant algorithms.
+There are several reasons for this.
+Mainly, OTRv4 aims to be a protocol that is easy to implement in today's environments and within a year.
+Current quantum resistant algorithms and their respective implementations are not ready enough to allow for this implementation time frame.
+As a result, the properties mentioned in these paragraphs only apply to non-quantum adversaries.

+The only exception is the usage of a "brace key" to provide some post-conversation transcript protection against potential weaknesses of elliptic curves and the early arrival of quantum computers.

 These security properties only hold for when a conversation with OTRv4 is started.
 They do not hold for the previous versions of the OTR protocol, meaning